jalammar/ecco/docs/models.md

 **'activations'**: The name of the Feed-forward neural network layer inside transformer blocks.
 This is used for capturing neuron activations.

-**token-prefix**: Here we specify the characters that the tokenizer places in the beginning of tokens, if any.
+**token_prefix**: Here we specify the characters that the tokenizer places in the beginning of tokens, if any.
 GPT2's tokenizer, for example, has a space ' '.
 BERT does not have any characers.

 **partial_token_prefix**: The characters that the tokenizer places in the beginning of partial tokens.
 BERT, for example, places '##' at the beginning of a partial token.